Carn Brea, Redruth: Iron Age settlement

 In the Iron Age the site was reoccupied and minerals were mined from the hillside.
 One hut floor was excavated, and sherds of characteristically Iron Age types, including 'cordoned ware', were found.
 The fortified gateway, Mercer's Site G, was of Iron Age form, and Mercer suggests that although Site G produced no Iron Age artifacts, it is post-Neolithic.
 The crushed-rock road surface showed little sign of contemporary wear and could never have been subjected to even a modicum of traffic.

-A hoard of Gallo-Belgic gold staters originating from northeastern Gaul and Kent were found in the 18th century.
+A hoard of gold coins – Gallo-Belgic staters originating from northeastern Gaul and Kent – was found in the 18th century.

 The Ravenna Cosmography, of around AD 700, refers to Purocoronavis (almost certainly a corruption of Durocornovium), 'a fort or walled settlement of the Cornovii' (unidentified, but possibly Tintagel or Carn Brea).